Freehold Raceway Mall

-Freehold Raceway Mall is a super-regional high-end shopping mall, located in Freehold Township, New Jersey.
-A premier shopping center for Central Jersey, the mall is located off of U.S. Route 9, Route 33, and County Route 537, opposite the Freehold Raceway.
-The mall is anchored by the traditional retailers Macy's, JCPenney, L.L.
-Bean and Primark, while also featuring the premier specialty retailers Abercrombie & Fitch, Offline by Aerie, Untuckit, Zara, Lululemon Athletica, and Michael Kors.
+Freehold Raceway Mall is a super-regional shopping mall located in Freehold Township, in the U.S. state of New Jersey.
+As of 2020, it was the largest shopping mall in Central Jersey and the state's third largest shopping mall, behind Garden State Plaza in Paramus, and American Dream in East Rutherford.
+It is located off of U.S. Route 9, Business Route 33, and West Main Street, opposite the former Freehold Raceway.

-As of 2020, the mall is the third largest shopping mall in the state, behind Westfield Garden State Plaza in Paramus, and American Dream Meadowlands in East Rutherford.
+The mall is anchored by Macy's, JCPenney, L.L.Bean, Primark, Dave & Buster's, Dick’s House of Sport, and Freehold Athletic Club.

 Overview

 The mall is owned and managed by The Macerich Company, having purchased the mall from developer Wilmorite in 2005, and has a 1671000 sqft of total gross leasable area, making it the third largest shopping mall in New Jersey.
 An outdoor lifestyle addition, begun in January 2007, added 100000 sqft of additional retail space.

 On November 23, 2011, the mall was ranked in a Weather Channel news article titled "The Most Congested Malls for Black Friday".
 Freehold Raceway Mall ranked third in the nation.

 History

 Construction on Freehold Raceway Mall commenced in 1987, across the street from the Freehold Raceway on land used for stables.
 The stables still exist, connected by a small pedestrian/horsecart bridge over Route 9, but they can only be accessed via mall entrance road.
 In preparation for the mall's opening, the Freehold Circle was eliminated and rebuilt into an at-grade intersection with traffic lights and jughandles.
-A traffic light and jughandle for the mall entrance road from Route 9 was also constructed due south of the intersection of U.S. Route 9 and Business Route 33.
+A traffic light and jughandle for the mall entrance road from Route 9 was also constructed due south of the intersection of Route 9 and Business Route 33.